- My Commission Bootcamp Review – Scam System? Why I Don’t Recommend Joining - October 29, 2020

 But I have to admit the Banner Bit website looked fairly professional & I became pretty curious to see what it was all about.
 Was there really a way that you could make money by “flipping ads” as they claimed?

 It seems like a weird method, but I’m all for innovation & exploring new ways to make money so I figured I’d take a look into it rather than just brushing it off as a scam…

 How Does Banner Bit Work?

-Signing up to Banner Bit is entirely free as the Free Ad Cash System which referred me into it promised, however it’s clear that to open up the potential to make some money you’re firstly going to have to spend some.
+Signing up to Banner Bit is entirely free as the Free Ad Cash System which referred me into it promised, however, it’s clear that to open up the potential to make some money you’re first going to have to spend some.

 But if you haven’t done so already, DON’T invest in Banner Bit.
-The reason I want to stress that is because Banner Bit isn’t actually what it seems – in my opinion it seems like it’s just a scam that’s been designed to part you with your cash.
+The reason I want to stress that is that Banner Bit isn’t actually what it seems – in my opinion, it seems like it’s just a scam that’s been designed to part you with your cash.

 You see you’re led to believe that you can simply log into Banner Bit, purchase some advertising & earn money from the revenue that the ads generate – but this business model just totally doesn’t make sense.

 You’re also led to believe that you can then re-sell the ads later & that you a stand a chance of making extra money if the value of the advertising increases (for example by the websites they’re displayed on becoming more popular).